 where c and d are coefficients calibrated to a given region.
 Since land use maps showing detailed crop growth stages and type are often not available for regional applications, we used ( 6 ) to estimate z0m.
 We calibrated the values of c and d to crop height data collected in the field.
 Since several pairs of c and d values were possible and yielded different errors for different crops, we ran SEBAL with four different parameter sets of c and d, some of which were calibrated to short crops like rice, and others to tall crops like maize in different growth stages.

-ET over a 24-hour period (ET24) is then calculated as ΛRn24, as G is assumed zero on a daily time step.
+ET over a 24-hour period (ET24) is then calculated as ΛRn24, as G is assumed zero on a daily time step (Baastiaanssen et al. 1998).
 This assumes that Λ is constant over a 24-hour period.
 This may not be the case in some situations (Van Niel et al., 2011), but is a common assumption in applications of SEBAL.

 GMAO-MERRA data